Support for difficult life events

 Support for mental health challenges or ending substance abuse

-Everyone will occasionally need support in difficult circumstances.
-Please do not hesitate to ask for help – you do not need to deal with your concerns alone.
-The goal of mental health and substance abuse services is to improve mental well-being and reduce the harm caused by substance abuse.
+Everyone will occasionally need support during difficult times in life.
+Please don’t hesitate to ask for help – you don’t have to face your worries alone.
+The aim of mental health and substance abuse services is to help people who are struggling with mental health or substance use problems.

 Contact mental health services if you have fears, anxiety or depression or if you suffer from another mental health problem.
 Please seek help as soon as possible so that your problems do not get worse.